swcurran/anoncreds-clsignatures-rs/CODE_OF_CONDUCT.md

     discussions.
 Remember when you update an issue or respond to an email you are potentially sending to a large number of people.

-11. Step down considerately: Members of every project come and go, and the Hyperledger is no different.
+11. Step down considerately: Members of every project come and go, and the LF Decentralized Trust is no different.
 When you leave or disengage from the project, in whole or in part, we ask that you do so in a way that minimizes disruption to the project.
 This means you should tell people you are leaving and take the proper steps to ensure that others can pick up where you left off.